framersai/.github/profile/README.md

 ---

-We're building operating systems that actually work for you, not against you.
-Open source, local-first, AI-powered—but most importantly, yours.
+We're building operating systems designed to work with your life not just your tech.
+Open source, local-first, AI-native, and most importantly, yours.

-**The big idea**: Your digital life shouldn't be scattered across 50 different apps owned by companies that treat you like a product.
-Frame brings it all together, on your terms.
+Denoise the web.

 ---